MicrosoftDocs/msftdynamicsgpdocs/dynamics-gp/installation/SecurityPlanning.md

 ##### Options

-1. Log in to the application as the system administrator (“sa”) and perform the backup as required (no change from previous releases).
+1. Log in to the application as the system administrator ("sa") and perform the backup as required (no change from previous releases).

 2. Assign the specific Microsoft Dynamics GP Administrator(s) SQL Login account